 Stop By Your Local Outdoors Store for Advice

-Whether it’s an REI, Cabella’s, or other local outdoors-oriented shop, the employees are hired there for a reason: They know the area and they know what they’re talking about.
-Go in and ask them any questions you have about hiking in your local area and ask them for advice — they’re probably the best ones to give it if you don’t have an avid outdoorsperson in your friend group.
+Whether it’s an REI, Cabela’s, or another local outdoors-oriented shop, the employees are hired there for a reason: They know the area and they know what they’re talking about.
+Go in and ask them any questions you have about hiking in your local area and ask them for advice — they’re probably the best ones to give it if you don’t have an avid outdoors person in your friend group.
 A lot of shops also offer pretty cheap gear rentals so you can get everything you need for your first trek without having to sink some serious funds into expensive outdoors gear.
-Bonus: Some stores offer free or cheap camping, hiking, and backpacking classes so that you can feel more prepared when you head out!
-It’s also a great place to make new hiking buddies — when I moved to a new city, I signed up for outdoors courses to learn, yes, but also to meet like-minded folks.
+Bonus: some stores offer free or cheap camping, hiking, and backpacking classes so that you can feel more prepared when you head out!

 Tell Someone Where You’re Going (and Bring a Hiking Buddy)